kalutheo/elm-ui-explorer/readme.md

 * **Plugins :** Elm UI Explorer has a mechanism that let you extend the tool by creating your own plugins.
 By defaults the library comes with [built in plugins](https://github.com/kalutheo/elm-ui-explorer/tree/master/src/UIExplorer/Plugins).

 - **Customization :** You can make the header match your brand identity by changing colors, title and icons.

+- **Responsivness :** The explorer navigation is adapted for devices with small screens.

+- **Dark mode :** For aesthetic purposes, Dark mode can be enabled with one click.

 ### Best Practices